JShad30/the_recipe_store/README.md

 Accounts have been created and I have created recipes to ensure that all functionality works well for new members.

-### Contact

-A number of test emails were sent from the contact page to check that the form was set up correctly.........
-(Now running in python in Flask).

 ## Further Considerations

 ### Navbar

 The navbar on all pages works well generally.
 However, on screen sizes such as mobile phone devices turned horizontally the screen is not high enough for all the links to fit on the screen.
-It is currently difficult to scroll this, and therefore this would be a priority as a further consideration.
+It is currently difficult to scroll, and therefore this would be a priority as a further consideration.

 ### Database and displaying recipes

 There are many ways in which the database can be used to give the user more options.
 Currently the database is used on the home page to allow the user to select meal types, preference or allergen.
-More functionality can be provided through sql and a search form to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc.
+More functionality can be provided through sql and a search form to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc. This could be achieved by having drop down box on the pages, or checkboxes to enable the user to specify their search while on the page.

-### Sign Up and Log in

-To make becomming a member of the site more secure the sign up page will have a 'confirm password'.
-This password will then also be encrypted.

 ## Deployment